project-oak/oak/README.md

 well as producing remote attestations for clients.
 Other models are also possible.

+Each Oak VM instance lives in its own dedicated enclave and is isolated from both the host as well as other enclaves and Oak VM instances on the same machine.

 ## Oak Module

 The unit of compilation and execution in Oak is an **Oak Module**.
 Each Oak